Political positions of Kirsten Gillibrand: Ethics

+Stock Trading

+In 2026, Gillibrand, along with Senator Ashley Moody, introduced a bipartisan bill that would prohibit congressional members and their immediate family members from owning or trading individual stocks.
+The Restore Trust in Congress Act would give congressional members 180 days to divest current individual stocks, and 90 days for newly elected congressional members.

 Transparency

 Gillibrand's office has published a "Sunlight Report" since she began her tenure as a member of the House.
 This document compiles her financial report as well as all meetings and earmark requests.
 She also pledged as a House member to accept no lobbyist gifts.
 In May 2010, she cosponsored the Earmark Transparency Act of 2010, which would require hosting of earmark requests online and limit discussion on those requests until they were posted.